What Is Queen Latifah's Net Worth?

 Music Career

-Latifah started beatboxing in the late '80s and got the notice of the host of "Yo!
+Latifah started beatboxing in the late '80s and caught the notice of the host of "Yo!
 MTV Raps."
 She got the attention of Tommy Boy Music employee Dante Ross, who signed Latifah and, in 1988, issued her first single, "Wrath of My Madness."
 Latifah made her mark in hip-hop by rapping about issues of black women.
 Her songs covered topics on domestic violence, harassment on the streets, and relationship problems.
 She released her first album, "All Hail the Queen," in 1989.
 In 1992, she received a Candace Award from the National Coalition of 100 Black Women.
-She released two more albums and then was signed by Motown Records for her fourth studio album, "Order in the Court."
+She released two more albums and was then signed by Motown Records for her fourth studio album, "Order in the Court."
 After this album, Queen Latifah shifted to soul and jazz music, and in 2004, she released "The Dana Owens Album."
-In 2007, she was the headlining act in a live jazz performance at the Hollywood Bowl in Los Angeles in which she was backed by a 10-piece orchestra.
+In 2007, she was the headlining act in a live jazz performance at the Hollywood Bowl in Los Angeles, in which she was backed by a 10-piece orchestra.
 Her next album, "Trav'lin' Light," featured guest appearances from musicians of various genres.
 The album was nominated for a Grammy.
 Her latest album, "Persona," a return to hip-hop, was released in 2009 and reached #3 on the US R&B chart.
 Her singles "Unity" and "Bananas (Who You Gonna Call?)" both reached #2 on the US Rap chart.
 "Unity" went on to win a Grammy.
 Queen Latifah has sold over two million records worldwide during her music career.

 In 2023, Queen Latifah's debut album, "All Hail the Queen," was added to the Library of Congress' National Recording Registry.